 Blanc de Mer offers more than it portrays and its Riesling pedigree boasts lots of strong personality.
-It is an unusual blend from the Cape where Riesling is virtually unknown as a blending partner.
+It is an unusual blend from the Cape, where Riesling is virtually unknown as a blending partner.
 The name Blanc de Mer translates to ‘white of the sea’.
-Inspired by the estate’s close proximity to our coastal town Hermanus where the Southern Right whales come to calve during the months of late winter towards the end of spring.
+Inspired by the estate’s close proximity to Walker Bay, where the Southern Right whales come to calve during the late winter months until the end of spring.

 Suitable for Vegans

 Upon opening a bottle, exotic aromas of white peach, dried apricots, jasmine and ripe litchis fill the nose.
 Floral and aromatic, the wine extends to form an impression of pineapple flesh, syrupy green figs, quince.
 An energetic acidity profile is well balanced and completed by a rich palate of fruity sweetness.
 The experience is enticing and rounded, with a focussed finish driven by saline elements.
 As fresh as a sea breeze now, but will develop a layered complexity with time in the bottle.

 Effortless drinking qualities make the Blanc de Mer a popular aperitif, however it’s suitability to fresh seafood is unmatched – think Thai red prawn curry, bouillabaisse or simply oysters.
 The wine will also complement any picnic basket, packed for a whale watching excursion around the world renowned Walker Bay.